Have you been offered a ‘nil deposit scheme’ from your agent? It’s an offering that is getting people talking. But should you say yes?

 We think that Rent Now provides landlords with many of the benefits of using these schemes, anyway.

 It ensures the tenancy deposit is handled correctly, meaning you are already avoiding the regulatory risks without bringing up the ‘skin in the game’ risk.
-Plus it includes referencing, rent collection, AST and free renewals for just £49!
+Plus it includes your tenancy agreement and free renewals for just £49!